Them!

 Box office$2.2 million (rentals)[2]

-Them! is a 1954 Warner Bros. black-and-white science fiction monster film starring James Whitmore, Edmund Gwenn, Joan Weldon, and James Arness.[3]
-Produced by David Weisbart, the picture was directed by Gordon Douglas, based on an original story by George Worthing Yates that was developed into a screenplay by Ted Sherdeman, with adaptation by Russell Hughes.
+Them! is a 1954 black-and-white science fiction giant monster film starring James Whitmore, Edmund Gwenn, Joan Weldon, and James Arness.[3]
+Produced by David Weisbart, the film was directed by Gordon Douglas, based on an original story by George Worthing Yates that was developed into a screenplay by Ted Sherdeman, with adaptation by Russell Hughes.

 Them! is one of the first of the 1950s "nuclear monster" movies, and the first with big bugs as the threat.
 A nest of gigantic irradiated ants is discovered in the New Mexico desert; they quickly become a national threat when it is discovered that two young queens and their consorts have escaped to establish new nests.
 The national search that follows culminates in a battle with the last surviving colony in the concrete spillways and storm drain system of Los Angeles.